Stained Glass

 A set of beautiful stained glass panels depicting fruits and flora were resized for an Edinburgh home.
 Glasgow Architectural Salvage.

-A 1920's salvaged Swallow and Rose Tree design window was resized for the entrance to this Lenzie home.
+1920's salvaged Swallow and Rose Tree windows originally from upper sash and case window frames were resized for the entrance, hallway and transom lights for this Victorian home.
+Lenzie.

 Victorian stained glass re housed